pryv/dev-site/source/guides/pryv.io-setup.md

 The procedure for the platform health monitoring is described in the [Pryv.io Healthchecks document](https://api.pryv.com/assets/docs/20190201-API-healthchecks-v4.pdf).

-## Fork the app-web-auth3 repositery
+## Customize authorization, registration and reset password apps

 In order to perform the [authorization procedure](/reference/#authorizing-your-app), a web page is necessary.
 We provide a template web app for this as well as for other functions such as registration and password reset.
 You can find the code repository on [github.com/pryv/app-web-auth3](https://github.com/pryv/app-web-auth3).